Frank T. Bow

-Frank Townsend Bow (February 20, 1901 - November 13, 1972) was a noted Ohio jurist and politician who served as a Republican congressman in the United States House of Representatives from January 3, 1951, until his death from heart failure in Bethesda, Maryland on November 13, 1972.
+Frank Townsend Bow (February 20, 1901 - November 13, 1972) was an American politician.
+A member of the Republican Party, he served as a U.S. representative from Ohio's 16th congressional district from 1951 until his death in 1972.
+At the time of his death, Bow was confirmed to serve as the next U.S. ambassador to Panama, but had not yet stepped into that role.

 Biography

 Born in Canton, Ohio, Bow attended college at Ohio Northern University, where he was a member of the Sigma Pi fraternity, and law school at Columbia Law School.
 He was admitted to the Ohio bar in 1923 when he returned to Canton to practice law.
-The Frank T. Bow Federal Building and United States Courthouse in Canton, Ohio is named in his honor.
+The Frank T. Bow Federal Building and United States Courthouse in Canton is named in his honor.

 Career

-In 1929, Bow was appointed as assistant attorney general of the state.
+In 1929, Bow was appointed as Ohio's assistant attorney general.
 In 1932, he was hired by WHBC, a Canton area radio station.
 During World War II, he worked as the station's overseas correspondent, traveling to cover the war in the Philippines.
 During the Eightieth United States Congress, Bow was hired as part of the general counsel to the Expenditures Committee.
 Senator Andrew F. Schoeppel hired him as a legislative aide during the next Congress.